 ACT election commitment costings for each political party can be found below:

-Withdrawn costings reflect circumstances where completion of an election commitment costing was not possible by the pre-polling close-off of 10:00pm Thursday, 13 October 2016.
+Withdrawn costings reflect circumstances where completion of an election commitment costing was not possible by the close-off of the relevant costing period.

 - The ACT Government Election Commitment Costing website will provide a statement with the following details: